 Have you ever taken one look at a book and thought you already knew how it would end?
-These are stories with mainstream plots – the kind where you know what’ll happen.
+These are stories with mainstream plots—the kind where you know what’ll happen.
 There are reasons why these plots are used often.
 People can’t get enough of them.
-But after awhile, we get sick of it, right?
+But after awhile, we get sick of them, right?

 Do overused plots annoy you?